 Activity Method Depreciation

-We can calculate the activity method of deprecation by estimate the total output in the lifetime of the asset.
+We can calculate the activity method of deprecation by estimating the total output in the lifetime of the asset.
 And then calculate the cost per unit of output which is simply the purchase price less scrap value and divided by total output.
-Then we can get the depreciation expense per year by multiply the output during the year with cost per unit of output.
+Then we can get the depreciation expense per year by multiplying the output during the year with the cost per unit of output.

 Process of Activity Method Depreciation

 - Estimate the scrap value of an asset

 - Estimate the total hour or units of production over the asset’s life

 - Calculate the depreciation expense per unit or hour

 - Calculate depreciation expenses per month by multiply the actual output (or hour) with the depreciation expense per unit.